 Despite these divisions and challenges, I think there is still time to change this reality and recover the balance we once had.
 The majority of Israelis, about 70% of the Jewish population, define themselves as either secular or traditional Jews.
 If they realize they need to take responsibility and get involved in the public and political leadership in Israel, everything can change.
 The only way to bring about this change is by engaging with our Jewish tradition and translating it into social change and democratic actions.

-This is Israel in 2020, 25 years after Rabin’s assassination.
-The next few years will determine whether we’re about to witness the end of the road for the Jewish-democratic State of Israel, the country David Ben Gurion announced on the eve of Shabbat on Tel Aviv’s famous Rothschild Boulevard.
-Unless we create a real shift, now, in the cultural, educational and political life of the national religious and haredi groups, and unless the secular and traditional communities in Israel step up to make the change, we will need to draft a new Declaration of Independence — for the religious Jewish state, a theocracy which is lurking around the corner.
+This is Israel in 2021, more than 25 years after Rabin’s assassination.
+The next few years will determine whether we’re about to witness the end of the road for the Jewish-Democratic State of Israel, the country David Ben Gurion announced on the eve of Shabbat on Tel Aviv’s famous Rothschild Boulevard.
+Unless we create a real shift now in the cultural, educational and political life of the Dati Leumi and Haredi groups, and unless the secular and traditional communities in Israel step up to make the change, we will need to draft a new Declaration of Independence — for the religious Jewish state, a theocracy which is lurking around the corner.

 Eran Baruch is the Executive Director of BINA: The Jewish Movement for Social Change.